norival/theiaR/README.md

 - Extract archives

-_NOTE: ongoing development, more functionnalities shall be added in the future_
+_ NOTE: ongoing development, more functionalities shall be added in the future_

 ## Step-by-step guide